Thank you for sending your enquiry! One of our team members will contact you shortly.

 - Understanding the shell prompt

-- Managing the root account and root shell prompt (using su, sudo, and executing programs as root under X)
+- Managing the root account and root shell prompt (using su, sudo, and running programs as root under X)

 - Properly shutting down the system